Jessica Simpson Poses For Adorable Pics With Daughter Birdie Mae

-Jessica Simpson snuggled up with her daughter, Birdie Mae Johnson, in adorable new photos shared to Instagram.
+Jessica Simpson snuggled up with her daughter, Birdie Mae Johnson, in adorable new photos shared on Instagram.

-The 40-year-old singer and fashion designer wore a casual t-shirt as her 1-year-old toddler posed beside her in their California home while wearing a tie-dye outfit.
+The 40-year-old singer and fashion designer wore a casual T-shirt as her 1-year-old toddler posed beside her in their California home while wearing a tie-dye outfit.
 In the pic, baby Birdie stuck her tongue out as she snuggled alongside her famous mama.
-The toddler, who shares her mom’s blonde hair color, had the top of her tresses pulled up into a cute high ponytail in the super sweet snap.
+The toddler, who shares her mom's blond hair color, had the top of her tresses pulled up into a cute high ponytail in the super-sweet snap.

-In the caption to the pic, Jessica made a reference to her little girl’s twisted tongue.
-You can see her adorable photo below.

 "She looks so much like you do.
 So precious," one fan wrote to Jessica.